Kärcher: From the 1990s: New business areas, takeover of other companies

 In the 1990s, Kärcher increasingly entered the business areas of commercial floor cleaning and municipal technology.
 In the private cleaning sector, the company launched various appliances such as hoovers and steam cleaners onto the market.
 In 2003, Kärcher launched its first fully autonomous cleaning robot for consumers, after which the company focused more on robotics.
 In the mid-2000s, Kärcher also expanded into the gardening sector and began producing garden pumps.

 At the end of 2011, the company purchased the site of the former Pfleiderer brickworks in Winnenden, which nearly doubled the operational area.
 In September 2012, the old brickworks was demolished, and construction began on an expansion for Kärcher.
 In September 2014, a new office building for 700 employees and an event building for up to 800 people were opened on the site.
 Since 2016, a new customer centre has been in operation in Winnenden.
 The complex is connected to the existing location by a bridge over the intervening railway tracks.

 Since the 2000s, Kärcher has invested in various companies.
 In early 2011, Kärcher acquired the Swedish municipal technology provider Belos.
 In 2017, Kärcher established its own IT consultancy, Zoi TechCon GmbH.
 At the end of September 2019, Kärcher announced that it had acquired all business shares of Max Holder GmbH in Reutlingen, a manufacturer of municipal vehicles and vineyard tractors.
 Since January 2021, Max Holder GmbH has operated under the newly established Kärcher Municipal GmbH.
 In 2020, Kärcher established its North American headquarters in Aurora, Colorado.

 In 2022, the first autonomous sweeper and scrubber dryer for professional use Kira was launched on the market.
+In January 2022, the brand once again asked 'political figures and the media to immediately cease all use of its brand name in the political sphere' after Valérie Pécresse also used the name Kärcher during the presidential campaign to illustrate the fight against insecurity.

 In the 2024 review of WIPO's annual World Intellectual Property Indicators, Kärcher ranked 10th in the world, with 189 designs in industrial design registrations being published under the Hague System during 2023.